2021 Chignik earthquake: October 2020

-This earthquake occurred along a north northwest striking strike-slip fault rather than the thrust mechanism seen in the July event.
+This earthquake occurred along a north-northwest-striking strike-slip fault rather than the thrust mechanism seen in the July event.
 It did not occur along the megathrust boundary but within one of the two interacting plates.
 Maximum slip along the fault is estimated at 3.4 meters.

 A tsunami warning was issued but was later downgraded to an advisory.
 A wave was measured at 2.3 ft at Sand Point.
 At King Cove, the tsunami had a wave height of 2.1 ft and was 2.5 ft at Chignik Bay.
 In the state of Hawaii, alert level Advisory was issued at 5:55 pm.
 Wave heights ranging between 0.1 and 1.2 ft were detected along the islands.
-Tsunami warning was later cancelled at 05:05:15 (UTC).
+The tsunami warning was later cancelled at 05:05:15 UTC.

-The earthquake was described as "weird" and "the wrong type" by researchers at Pennsylvania State University.
-Adding that the earthquake with its strike-slip mechanism "made no sense" because of the location near a subduction zone.
+The earthquake was described as "weird" and "the wrong type" by researchers at Pennsylvania State University, adding that the earthquake with its strike-slip mechanism "made no sense" because of its location near a subduction zone.
 The fault involved with the event is situated within the downgoing Pacific slab.
 It is likely a remnant of a fault structure formed at a distant mid-oceanic spreading ridge.
-This steeply-dipping, trench perpendicular fault ruptured up the Pacific slab towards the trench for a length of 70 km and caused slip of up to 5 meters.
+This steeply-dipping, trench-perpendicular fault ruptured up the Pacific slab towards the trench for a length of 70 km and caused slip of up to 5 meters.